Table of contents

 How do I register accounts for fund transfers?

-To set up a new payee, log on to HSBC Online Banking and select 'My payees' under 'My banking' menu.
-Then select "Add a New payee" and fill in the payee details.
+To set up a new payee, log on to HSBC Online Banking and visit 'Pay & transfer' from the top menu > 'Manage payees / payments' > 'Add a new payee'.
+Select "Add a New payee" tab on top left hand side and fill in the payee details.
 (You will need your Security Device or Mobile Security Key.)

 How can I change my transfer limits for registered payees?

-To raise or lower your transfer limits for registered payees, log on to HSBC Online Banking and select ‘Daily payment and transfer limits’ under the ‘My banking’ menu.
-Please note that to raise your limit you will need to use your Mobile Security Key or Security Device.
+To increase or lower your transfer limits for registered payees, log on to HSBC Online Banking and visit 'Pay & transfer' from the top menu > 'Settings' > 'Daily payment and transfer limits'.
+Please note that to increase your limit, you will need to use your Mobile Security Key or Security Device.

 Can I add the current account (i.e. with account suffix 001) of HSBC Integrated account as my registered payee?